mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Authors
 C. Spampinato, S. Palazzo, I. Kavasidis, D. Giordano
 ### Motivation and brief overview (from Abstract)
-- First EEG data combined with Recurrent Neural Networks (RNN)
+- First EEG data combined with Recurrent Neural Networks (RNN) to learn an discriminative brain activity manifold of visual categories in a reading the mind effort.
+After than,

 ### Previous methods (Intro) & their limitations
 - Previous works are not satisfying for which parts of visual cortex and brain are responsible for such cognitive processes because of the difficulties of cognition-based methods to perform visual tasks.